niklas-beck/TUM-Workshop-0/README.md

 To deploy these resources to the cloud, we use a simple Github Actions pipeline defined in ```.github/workflows/tf-apply.yml```.

-The main component of our defined architecture is an **Azure function App**, which is a serverless function that executes simple python code in the cloud and can be triggered via a simple HTTP request.
+The main component of our defined architecture is an **Azure function App**, which is a serverless function that executes simple python code in the cloud and can be triggered via HTTP request.

 Your task is to deploy the infrastructure and play around with the code of your Azure function.